mjs001/UV-index-notifier/README.md

 This is a work in progress.
-Made with Python.
+Made with Python and Flask.